 The Purple-crowned Fairy-wren is a small social bird found in dense riparian vegetation in northern Australia.
 Sadly, the habitat of the Purple-crowned Fairy-wren is threatened by feral herbivores and wildfires.
 AWC is working to protect riparian vegetation on its Mornington-Marion Downs and Pungalina-Seven Emu Wildlife Sanctuaries to help support the Purple-crowned Fairy-wren and other creek-loving species.

-AWC is protecting riparian vegetation on its Mornington-Marion Downs, home to the endangered western subspecies, and Pungalina-Seven Emu, home to the eastern subspecies, by implementing a program of fire management and introduced herbivore control.
+AWC is protecting riparian vegetation on its Mornington-Marion Downs Wildlife Sanctuary, home to the endangered western subspecies, and Pungalina-Seven Emu Wildlife Sanctuary, home to the eastern subspecies, by implementing a program of fire management and introduced herbivore control.
 AWC’s EcoFire prescribed burning program operates across a vast area of the central Kimberley region, and helps to increase the patchiness of burns and the decrease the frequency of intense wildfires.
 EcoFire helps to protect Purple-crowned Fairy-wren habitat across the central Kimberley.

 The Purple-crowned Fairy-wren is a small energetic bird.
 Plumage varies between the sexes.
 During the breeding season, males have a crown of bright purple surrounded by black, whereas females have grey heads and chestnut-coloured cheek patches.
 Both sexes have brown backs and wings, and a paler buff to the belly.
 Their tails are bright blue and perky.
-Unlike other Fairy-wrens, Purple-crowns are monogamous and do not seek matings outside their pair.
-Long-term research on purple-crowned fairy-wrens at Mornington has shown that individuals can live to more than 10 years old, and dense Pandanus supports larger family groups.
+Unlike other fairy-wrens, purple-crowns are monogamous and do not seek mates outside their pair.
+Long-term research on Purple-crowned Fairy-wrens at Mornington has shown that individuals can live to more than 10 years of age, and dense Pandanus supports larger family groups.